tbenst/beaker-notebook/api/docs/publications.md

     "name": [
         "name must be present"
     ],
-    "categoryID": [
+    "category-id": [
-        "categoryID must be present"
+        "category-id must be present"
     ]
 }
 ```